convox/docs/docs/gen1/running-locally.md

     - /var/lib/postgresql/data
 ```

 Convox does not recommend running datastores as containers in your Rack.
-Instead, you should use a hosted service, such as the [Postgres](/gen1/resources) resource that Convox configures using Amazon RDS, or externally-hosted resources like [Compose.io's MongoDB](https://www.compose.com/mongodb).
-For more information, see [Resources](/gen1/resources).
+Instead, you should use a hosted service, such as the [Postgres](/application/resources) resource that Convox configures using Amazon RDS, or other externally-hosted database services.
+For more information, see [Resources](/application/resources).

 ## Interacting with remote resources during development